Character Hard Maple Hardwood Sample (1/2"x3"x6")

 map of where Character Hard Maple tree grows

-Character Hard Maple is a domestic wood from North America
+Character Hard Maple grows in North America

 color of Character Hard Maple